-- 1. Find out the difference between kinematic and kinetic concepts. - 2.
-Demonstrate how linear kinematics and angular kinematics can be used to describe human movements. - 4.
-Demonstrate how linear kinetics and angular kinetics can be used to explain human movements. - 5.
-Apply musculoskeletal modeling to motion analysis. - G. Describe how this curriculum change is a response to student learning assessment outcomes that are part of a departmental or college assessment plan or informal assessment activities.
+- 1. The proposed course title provides greater relevance to the new program. - F. List the student learning outcomes for the proposed course or the revised or proposed major, minor, or concentration.
+These are the outcomes that the department will use for future assessments of the course or program. - 1.
+Explain the various physiological systems as thethey relate to changes brought on by exercise both in the short term and the long term. - 3.
+Assess various physiological changes that occur during exercise. - 4.
+Explain adverse reactions to exercise. - 5.
+Explain the interactions between various physiological systems during exercise and long-term adaptations. - G. Describe how this curriculum change is a response to student learning assessment outcomes that are part of a departmental or college assessment plan or informal assessment activities.
 Not applicable.
-The suggested change is not the result of assessments. - H. Effect on other colleges, departments or programs.
+The suggested change is not the result of assessments.
+We are doing this in response to the change in the field and review of certification bodies - H. Effect on other colleges, departments or programs.
 If consultation with others is required, attach evidence of consultation and support.
 If objections have been raised, document the resolution.
 Demonstrate that the program you propose is not a duplication of an existing one.
-Demonstrate that the program you propose is not a duplication of an existing one.

-There is no effect on other colleges, departments or programs because only the title of the course is changed.
+There is no effect on other colleges, departments or programs because only the title and description of the course are changed.